Democratic order returns across the US. Will it last?

 Indeed, across the country, so-called election deniers lost some of the nation’s most important races.

 Just one of 14 self-described “America First” secretary of state candidates, Indiana’s Diego Morales, won his race.
-The group of would-be chief election officials, which included candidates in swing states Arizona, Michigan and Nevada, was defined by Trump’s baseless claims that the 2020 election was stolen.
-Candidates who embraced such beliefs also lost races for governor in the Midwestern battlegrounds of Michigan, Minnesota and Wisconsin and in the Northeastern battleground of Pennsylvania.
+The group of would-be chief election officials, which included candidates in swing states Arizona, Michigan, and Nevada, as defined by Trump’s baseless claims that the 2020 election was stolen.
+Candidates who embraced such beliefs also lost races for governor in the Midwestern battlegrounds of Michigan, Minnesota, and Wisconsin and in the Northeastern battleground of Pennsylvania.

 Republicans who denied the legitimacy of the last election did prevail in Senate contests in North Carolina and Ohio.
 In Georgia, Republican Brian Kemp won reelection outright after fighting Trump’s conspiracy theories, but Senate candidate Herschel Walker, who has promoted lies about the last election, proceeded to a runoff election in December.